Ibaslogic/gatsby-theme-agency/README.md

 ## Updating the Project Structure

-Once the installation is complete, update the project structure so it looks like this:
+Once the installation is complete, open with your text editor and update the project structure so it looks like this:

 ```
 agency-site